1jour1vin

 About the estate:

-Christian Roche has come a long way since obtaining organic certification in 2012 for his entire estate (50 hectares, including 33 hectares of white grape varieties and 17 hectares of red grape varieties).
-He produces a wide range of perfectly vinified wines, both red and white.
-The entry-level wines are flavorful and easy to drink, the result of demanding viticulture, while the grand cuvées are models of precision and complexity.
-In November 2021, Christian Roche passed away and made his wife Nathalie promise to continue the adventure.
-She is doing just that, supported by her children and son-in-law.
+Christian Roche has come a long way since obtaining organic certification in 2012 for his entire estate (50 hectares, including 33 for white wines and 17 for reds).
+He produces a wide range of impeccably crafted wines, both red and white.
+The entry-level wines are flavorful and approachable, the result of meticulous viticulture, while the top vintages are models of precision and complexity.
+In November 2021, Christian Roche passed away and made his wife Nathalie promise to carry on the legacy.
+And that is exactly what she is doing, supported by her children and her son-in-law.

 Hachette Wine Guide